1) My story begins the year after the Flood,

 And around her, many fools like bees did swarm.

-37) Semiramis originated a phrase that denotes shame;
+37) Semiramis spawned a phrase of shame;

 The wearing of the "cuckold's6 horns".7